abdulsamijay/abdulsamijay.github.io/_posts/2022-05-23-ethernaut-writeups.md

 In this challenge the user is provided with a contract called DexTwo.sol.
 The goal of this challenge is to drain token0 & token1 from the dex.

 Check out solution & walkthrough [here](https://github.com/abdulsamijay/ethernaut/tree/master/src/challenge-23-DexTwo)!

+### Conslusion
+That's all folks.
+I hope this write-up helped you.
+See you next time.